 (*Sec.
 11 provides a range of differing options.
 For which reason prospective students should study it carefully.)

 The BSc PsychologyPLUS at the IPU is now offering certified in-depth practice-related competencies as a further option.

 In addition to the undergraduate subject areas in the BSc study course, now you can also receive a "Psychodynamic Communication Skills" Certificate which is awarded when you complete a full course week of supervised communication skills, which are being offered for the first time in March 2016, and you have already completed the following regular subject areas in the study course:

 The "Psychodynamic Communication Skills" Certificate and the acquisition of the specialist English terminology are free of charge and in addition to the study components which have to be completed.
 The intention with them is to further improve your career prospects already gained with your BSc degree.

-In order to pay the study fees for studies commencing in the 2017-18 winter semester, you can choose between three different payment options:
+In order to pay the study fees for studies commencing in the 2018 summer semester, you can choose between three different payment options: